 Exceptional Students Program

 The Individuals with Disabilities Education Act (IDEA) mandates educational agencies to locate, identify and evaluate all individuals with disabilities who may be in need of special education and related services.
-Students under the age of 22 identified as a student with a disability receive their education in the Division of Prisons at North Carolina Correctional Institution for Women in Raleigh, Granville Correctional Institution in Butner, Richmond Correctional Institution in Hoffman, or and Foothills Correctional Institution in Morganton.
+Students under the age of 22 identified as a student with a disability receive their education in the Division of Institutions at North Carolina Correctional Institution for Women in Raleigh, Granville Correctional Institution in Butner, Richmond Correctional Institution in Hoffman, or Foothills Correctional Institution in Morganton.

 After reviewing this information, the SAT determines whether to refer the student to the Individualized Education Program team for more testing.
-When the team refers a student for more testing, permission is obtained from the offender (if he/she has reached the age of majority) or his/her parent(s)/guardian/custodian.
+When the team refers a student for more testing, permission is obtained from the incarcerated individual (if he/she has reached the age of majority) or his/her parent(s)/guardian/custodian.
 Once all evaluations have been completed, the team determines the student’s eligibility for special education services.

 If the team determines the student is eligible for Exceptional Student Program (ESP) services, the team develops an Individualized Education Plan (IEP) to meet the academic, functional performance and/or behavior needs of the student, and consent for placement is obtained from the student (if he/she has reached age of majority) or the parent(s)/guardian/custodian of the student.
-Offenders who are identified as requiring English as a Second Language (ESL) or a 504 plan (accommodations or services) go through a different specialized screening process:
+Incarcerated individuals who are identified as requiring English as a Second Language (ESL) or a 504 plan (accommodations or services) go through a different specialized screening process:

 Project Child Find